 Also, Modern Shibori pieces are kind to the earth not only in their GOTS-certified organic fabrics, but also in their seam construction.
 These garments' durability allows for timeless designs to last a lifetime and longer.

 A core pillar of Modern Shibori’s sustainability is based on the choices designer Jenny makes surrounding the conception of her collections.
-She uses GOTS-certified fabrics which are grown in a way that drastically reduces negative impact on the land and guarantees the working conditions of the laborers.
+She uses GOTS-certified organic fabrics which are grown in a way that drastically reduces negative impact on the land and guarantees the working conditions of the laborers.

 The organic cotton, hemp, and linen used are biodegradable.
 This means Modern Shibori fashion does not contribute to polluting the planet - in the same way synthetic materials do - as those natural fabrics do not leach microplastic into the waterways.